EMAIL: [email protected] PHONE: 1-877-930-8360

 Cooperative divorce is a powerful method when your major points of dispute are fall in one area.
 It is also less costly than a collaborative divorce and can be less costly than a mediated divorce, especially if you and your spouse agree on an attorney-mediator to work with the professional neutral.

-But let’s say you do have complex or high net worth marital assets, multiple income streams, and/or debts to be divided.
+But let’s say you have complex or high-net-worth marital assets, multiple income streams, and/or debts to be divided.
 In such a case, a neutral financial professional is hired to assist in resolving a fair distribution of marital assets and liabilities.

 On the other hand, if your marital assets and debts are straightforward or few, but you are in complete opposition about how your children should be raised, then a neutral mental health professional is brought in to assist you and your spouse in developing a parenting plan which best supports your family.